B1nus/numple/README.md

 # numple
-A simple programming language I made to help me with my math homework.
+A simple programming language made to help me with my math homework.
 > [!NOTE]
 > Numple is a very simple language.
 It has functions, if statements and numbers but that's about it.
 This is mostly by design.
 # Syntax